Doc Young: Race and the NFL

 In the 1940s, Fritz Pollard alleged that several of the NFL's owners attempted to raise the issue of a color barrier in pro football.
 According to Pollard, Young as well as Frank Nied and Art Ranney of the Akron Pros refused to allow the discussion to take place.
 They could not understand why a player could not be considered a player without his color being brought into account.
 Many outstanding black stars such as Pollard, Ink Williams, John Shelbourne, and Sol Butler appeared with the team during its years in the league.

 End of Pros

 After Red Grange's American Football League (1926) folded, the NFL pushed most of its small town and traveling teams out of the league.
 This ended the Akron Indians, Canton Bulldogs, and Hammond.
 Indiana would not have another NFL team until the Indianapolis Colts would arrive from Baltimore in 1984.
 Meanwhile, Young continued to practice medicine on both people and horses.
 He died of pneumonia while working late, attending a sick horse in the summer of 1942.
+He is buried at Crownland Cemetery, Noblesville, Indiana.